-AidLite Python API
+AidLite Python API Documentation

-Model Data Type class DataType
+Model Data Types class DataType

-For the AidLite SDK, different models from various frameworks are processed, each with its own input and output data types.
-In the usage flow described earlier, setting the input and output data types for the model requires this data type.
+For AidliteSDK, it handles different models from different frameworks, and each model has its own different input data types and different output data types.
+In the aforementioned usage workflow, you need to set the input and output data types of the model, which requires using this data type.

-Member Variable | Type | Value | Description |
+Member Variable Name | Type | Value | Description |

 ---|---|---|---|

-TYPE_DEFAULT | int | 0 | Invalid DataType |
+TYPE_DEFAULT | int | 0 | Invalid DataType type |

 TYPE_UINT8 | int | 1 | Unsigned byte data |